 Knowing the moisture levels in the wood may also help you detect cracks before they have a chance to become a problem.
-The moisture meter helps you know what levels are in the wood.
+The moisture meter enables you to understand what levels are in the wood.

 Things to look out for

+Solve the problem as soon as you can.
 If you do not quickly sort out cracks in wood, they are likely to spread.
-It is important to spot them far off or try avoiding them together if it is possible.
-Solve the problem as soon as you can.
+It is important to spot them far off or try avoiding them together if possible.

-The tricky thing with checks is that you can see some of them while not seeing others.
-In most cases, you will find that wood dries along with growth rings rather than across the growth lines.
+The tricky thing with checks is that you can see some of them while not others.
+In most cases, the wood dries along growth rings rather than across the growth lines.
 Knowing when the wood will crack is almost impossible.